Health Tips

 Conclusion

 Cysts bigger than four to five centimeters, particularly those that cause symptoms or display complex imaging characteristics, require closer monitoring.
-But length alone does not reveal what size of renal cyst is threatening.
+But length alone does not reveal what size of the renal cyst that is threatening.
 What matters is how the cyst appears, if it is developing, and whether it causes symptoms or affects kidney function.

 If doctors have diagnosed you with a kidney cyst, don’t panic.
 Most of these cysts are harmless and require no more than the occasional monitoring.
 Simply stay informed, ask questions, and consult with your healthcare provider to determine the best course of action.